ZigzagAwaka/CombinedWeathersToolkit/zigzag.combinedweatherstoolkit/README.md

 You can create as much .json files as you want but it is also possible to do everything inside the same file, it is up to you.

 The weather creation in .json files is made in a very user friendly way where you can actually write a very minimal weather or completely configure it with all sorts of options.
-You can check some json examples [here](https://github.com/ZigzagAwaka/CombinedWeathersToolkit/tree/main/JsonExamples) so you can learn how to use it but let's still explain how it works :
+You can check some [json examples in the folder by clicking here](https://github.com/ZigzagAwaka/CombinedWeathersToolkit/tree/main/JsonExamples) so you can learn how to write it but let's still explain how it works :

 ```json
 {